jtgrassie/monero-pool/README.md

 [TODO](./TODO) file for the current list of things that could do with looking at.

-I plan on running a pool publicly on mainnet/testnet soon(TM) so it can be load tested further.
+There is a reference pool setup at [http://monerop.com](http://monerop.com) so it can be load tested further.

 If you want to help with testing or help setting up your own pool, give me a shout on IRC: jtgrassie on Freenode.